Skip to main content

 EMA (Exponential Moving Average)

-A technical indicator that smooths price data by applying more weight to recent prices.
-EMAs are used in many 3Commas bot strategies to signal trend shifts.
+A trend-following indicator that gives greater weight to recent prices.
+Frequently used in DCA bot and SmartTrade strategies to detect momentum shifts.

 Email Spoofing